On November 25, 1120, the White Ship sank, writes Earl Spencer. And now divers are trying to locate the wreck

-Exactly 900 years ago this autumn, the English crown was rocked by the greatest maritime tragedy ever to afflict this kingdom.
+Exactly 900 years ago last autumn, the English crown was rocked by the greatest maritime tragedy ever to afflict this kingdom.

 Henry I had quickly brought the overmighty aristocrats of England to heel, and had established financial discipline by founding the Exchequer, still in existence today.
 He had also stolen Normandy from his older brother, leaving him to languish for the rest of his very long life in jail.